aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/debezium-source-connector-pg.md

 Please note that the `wal2json` logical decoding plugin has limitations in the data types that it can support.
 Besides the basic data types, it automatically turns all other data types into strings based on their textual representation.
-Therefore, if you\'re using complex data types, check the related `wal2json` string representation.
+Therefore, if you're using complex data types, check the related `wal2json` string representation.
 :::

 -   `key.converter` and `value.converter`: defines the messages data
     format in the Apache Kafka topic.
 The `io.confluent.connect.avro.AvroConverter` converter pushes messages
     in Avro format.
-To store the messages schema we use Aiven\'s [Karapace schema registry](https://github.com/aiven/karapace) as
+To store the messages schema we use Aiven's [Karapace schema registry](https://github.com/aiven/karapace) as
     specified by the `schema.registry.url` parameter and related credentials.